YOUR GHOSTS, MY SHADOWS

 Premiere: September 14, 2025, Komedie Theatre, Prague

 The production Your Ghosts, My Shadows is a unique collaboration between Emilie Leriche and Pascal Marty and the Lenka Vagnerová & Company ensemble.
-Together with music composed by Wolff Bergen, this exceptional trio will create an authentic and compelling production for six core company dancers.
+Together with music composed by Wolff Bergen, this exceptional trio created an authentic and compelling production for six core company dancers.

 "As a departure arises, one question persists: Why leave?